ott vs ctv

-The OTT video advertising market is bigger than ever, with a market volume of over US$189.6 billion in 2024.
+The OTT video advertising market is bigger than ever, driven by the rapid growth of streaming services, with a market volume of over US$189.6 billion in 2024.

-This makes OTT and CTV advertising a lucrative avenue for advertisers and mobile app publishers alike.
-Even then, most marketers don’t realize the potential this emerging advertising medium offers in revenue and reach.
+This makes OTT and CTV advertising a lucrative avenue for advertisers and mobile app publishers alike in the broader digital advertising ecosystem.
+Even then, most marketers don’t realize the potential this emerging advertising medium offers in revenue and reach across subscription models and ad-supported platforms.

 Let us cover the basics of OTT vs CTV before going into deeper detail on how they are different and the benefits they offer for publishers.